 Nothing captures the romance of the Napa Valley more than the region’s legendary “ghost” wineries.
 These old buildings provide a look into a bygone era of California winemaking.

-On the south end of our property sits a 2,000 sq. ft. redwood timber barn.
+On the West end of our property sits a 2,000 sq. ft. redwood timber barn.
 The barn was built in 1909 by two German immigrants, and operated as a winery for the two decades leading up to Prohibition.
 Then, like the other ghost wineries in the valley, the building stood idle.

 In 1933, the doors opened again and the fruit arrived.
 This time, the barn was used for fermentation of a different style – spirits!
 That’s right.
 The old ghost winery was used to distill spirits made from the many orchards and fruit crops that sprang up during the years of Prohibition.